PuneetGopinath/Sanitizers/README.md

 #### Are you comparing BKS library with HTMLPurifier ??

-Then, you need to know difference between HTMLPurifier and BKS
+Then, you need to know difference between HTMLPurifier and BKS.

 1. HTMLPurifier aims at creating safe and valid HTML as close as possible to a given input.
-But we aim to cover sanitizing all types of input like name, username, password, etc
+But we aim to cover sanitizing all types of input like name, username, password, etc.

-But we always recomend HTMLPurifier for sanitizing html code.
+But we always recomend [HTMLPurifier](https://htmlpurifier.org) for sanitizing html code.

 <h2><a name="support-us">Support Us</a></h2>

-At least you can give a star at our GitHub repo.

 ### Review